usernein/silentc/README.md

 # Requirements
 * Unix-like OS
-* PHP 7+ (i recommend to use the newer versions before 7.4) SilentC can run both in cli and web (even in webhosts).
+* PHP 7+ (i recommend to use the newer versions before 7.4)

-It also uses the awesome (but in PHP) library [MadelineProto](https://github.com/danog/MadelineProto), but it is downloaded and updated automatically.
+- The awesome (but in PHP) library [MadelineProto](https://github.com/danog/MadelineProto), but it is downloaded and updated automatically.
 You don't have to care with it.
+- The included file `twig.phar` that is just the package of [Twig](https://twig.symfony.com) packed with [comphar](https://github.com/mpyw/comphar).

 # Cloning
 1. Put the files on your server